-When a product experiences high demand, the assembly line can respond without delay.
-At the same time reducing production on items with decreased demand.
+When a product experiences high customer demand, the assembly line can respond without delay.
+At the same time reducing production runs on items with decreased demand.

 Better supplier relationships.

 The need for quality raw materials, delivered on-time ensures a company only works with reliable suppliers.
 This can also cut under-performing vendors, reducing the time spent on vendor relations.

 Within JIT inventory management itself, opportunities exist to increase manufacturing efficiency even more.
 For instance, kitting is a common method used to simplify the material handling.

 The kitting process involves grouping the parts needed during the manufacturing process.
 Then, issuing the resulting “kit” as a single package.
 Using parts within a kit at, or around the same time, is more efficient than supplying them individually.